Prvvv/ChromeForensics/README.md

 # ChromeForensics
 Different code samples for Chrome browser analysis &amp; post exploitation

 > ChromeForensics should ***NOT*** be used for the purposes of unethical system hijacking or doxxing, and was made with the intentions of security research, pentests and data analysis.
-Any issues or complaints: prv@anche.no

 ## Overview & Purpose